ninech/academy/README.md

 # nine Kubernetes Academy

-This is the repo for all the nine kubernetes academy exercises.
+This is the repo for all the nine Kubernetes academy exercises.

-It is recommend to clone(or download) this repo locally to get the template files.
+It is recommended to clone(or download) this repo locally to get the template files.
 To view the exercises and solutions, we recommend using the browser.

 ### Presentations: